 As the uterus muscles tighten, you can feel this in your abdomen.
 Your belly might feel strange, almost rock hard.

 You might feel pain low down in your abdomen, around the area of your pubic bone.
 The cervix is behind the pubic bone.

-You might feel pain radiating up and across your belly, or it be focused in your thighs.
+You might feel pain radiating up and across your belly, or focused in your thighs.

-Sometimes women feel a heavy aching in their vagina and labia.
+Sometimes women feel a heavy aching in the vagina and labia.

-Other women experience what’s known as back labour, when they feel contractions in the back.
+Other women experience what’s known as back labor, when they feel contractions in the back.

-One of the most common questions first time mamas ask is this: How will I know the difference between real labour contractions and Braxton Hicks?
+The most common questions first-time mamas ask are: How will I know when labor begins?
+How can I tell the difference between true labor contractions and Braxton Hicks?

 Braxton Hicks come and go.
 They don’t have a regular pattern.
 They don’t get stronger or closer together, and they can stop if you move or empty your bladder.